brianvi98/mouse-gear-lab/README.md

 # mouse-gear-lab
-A web application using pointer telemetry to provide insightful metrics to help buyers make more informed decisions about mouse-related peripherals to buy.
+A web application using pointer capture to provide insightful metrics to help buyers make more informed decisions about mouse-related peripherals to buy.